The

 15th-level Swarm Keeper Conclave feature

 You have become one with your swarm, and can command it with only your mind.
-You can cast one of your Swarm Keeper Spells without expending a spell slot or requiring the normal components, instead relying on your swarm to produce it.
+Once per long rest, you can cast one of your Swarm Keeper Spells without expending a spell slot or

 Become the Master of the Wilderness you were meant to be!
-Includes Twenty-Seven Knacks, Spells, and Ten New and Revised Conclaves.
+Includes Twenty-Eight Knacks, Ten Fighting Styles, and Ten reworked Conclaves.

 Artist Credits: